 Candidates wishing to train as a Timekeeper must be a minimum age of 14 years old.
 All those taking on this role need to be registered members of a British Swimming affiliated club or a member of the Institute of Swimming (IoS).

 Judge Level 1

 This is the first level of British qualification.
 The role encompasses the duties of a Timekeeper, Chief Timekeeper and Inspector of Turns.

 Candidates wishing to train for their Judge Level 1 qualification must be a minimum age of 15 years old and will be required to undertake some formal theory instruction and gain practical experience working poolside with a mentor.
-A course workbook is provided for completion, after which there will be a practical assessment where candidates will be required to answer questions orally.

 Upon qualification, candidates will be attributed with the qualification Judge Level 1 on the British Swimming database and will be encouraged to become a Licensed Official.